krywenko/domoticz2022_a20_0penwrt19.07.7/README.md

- download 19.07.x version you would like to use I used 19.07.07 but you can use others . https://github.com/openwrt/openwrt/tags?after=v22.03.0-rc2

-  extract  and cd into folder
-  run ./scripts/feeds update -a
+ download 19.07.x version you would like to use I used 19.07.07 but you can use others . https://github.com/openwrt/openwrt/tags?after=v22.03.0-rc2 . extract  and cd into openwrt folder run ./scripts/feeds update -a
  .
   now download and extract